-- Soil: The nutrients in the soil and it's drainage both affect the terroir of coffee.
-Coffee plants grown in volcanic soil of Hawaii produce a terroir distinct from that of the highlands of central Kenya.
+- Soil: The nutrients in the soil and its drainage both affect the terroir of coffee.
+Coffee plants grown in the volcanic soil of Hawaii produce a terroir distinct from that of the highlands of central Kenya.

-- Climate: The amount of rain and sun that coffee plants get directly affect the flavor notes in the beans.
+- Climate: The amount of rain and sun that coffee plants get directly affects the flavor notes in the beans.

 - Terrain (Elevation): Higher elevation produces sweeter and higher quality coffee cherries.
 This is the same as with grapes.

 - Tradition: As with wine, the method of producing (processing, grading, roasting) coffee will impact flavor and aroma.
 This factor should only be included when there is a unique tradition in producing the local coffee.